-We are substantially dependent upon the approval and success of SUSTOL® (granisetron) Injection, extended release.
+We are substantially dependent upon the approval and success of SUSTOL.

 The success of our business is dependent upon our ability to develop and commercialize our most advanced product candidate, which we intend to market as SUSTOL, subject to regulatory approval.
-We have invested a significant portion of our time and financial resources in the development of SUSTOL, which is being developed for the prevention of both acute and delayed chemotherapy-induced nausea and vomiting ("CINV") associated with moderately emetogenic chemotherapy ("MEC") or highly emetogenic chemotherapy ("HEC").
-In May 2015, we reported positive top-line results from our Phase 3 MAGIC study, which evaluated the efficacy and safety of SUSTOL for the prevention of delayed CINV associated with HEC regimens.
-SUSTOL, when administered as part of a three-drug regimen with neurokinin-1 ("NK1") receptor antagonist fosaprepitant and corticosteroid dexamethasone, demonstrated a statistically significant benefit in the prevention of delayed CINV compared to the currently recommended, standard-of-care, three-drug regimen.
-Results from the MAGIC study were included in our New Drug Application ("NDA") for SUSTOL, which we resubmitted to the U.S. Food and Drug Administration ("FDA") on July 17, 2015.
-The FDA assigned a Prescription Drug User Fee Act ("PDUFA") goal date of January 17, 2016.
-We were notified by the FDA of delays in the review of the SUSTOL NDA in January 2016, February 2016 and April 2016.
-On April 18, 2016, we announced that the FDA had indicated that no substantive deficiencies had been identified with the NDA and that labeling discussions had begun.
+We have invested a significant portion of our time and financial resources in the development of SUSTOL, which is being developed for the prevention of both acute and delayed chemotherapy-induced nausea and vomiting ("CINV") associated with moderately emetogenic chemotherapy ("MEC") or highly emetogenic chemotherapy ("HEC") (as defined under the 2011 ASCO CINV Guidelines).
+In May 2015, we reported positive, top-line results from our Phase 3 MAGIC study, which evaluated the efficacy and safety of SUSTOL for the prevention of delayed CINV associated with HEC regimens (as defined under the 2011 ASCO CINV Guidelines).
+SUSTOL, when administered as part of a three-drug regimen with the intravenous neurokinin-1 ("NK1") receptor antagonist fosaprepitant and corticosteroid dexamethasone, demonstrated a statistically significant benefit in the prevention of delayed CINV compared to the currently recommended, standard-of-care, three-drug regimen.
+Results from the MAGIC study were included in our NDA for SUSTOL.

-In September 2012, we resubmitted the NDA seeking approval for SUSTOL with the FDA.
-In March 2013, we received a Complete Response Letter ("CRL") from the FDA pertaining to our resubmission of our NDA for SUSTOL.
-In the CRL, the FDA identified several remaining issues that need to be addressed prior to approval of our NDA for SUSTOL, including issues relating to: manufacturing of SUSTOL, the administration of SUSTOL and our analysis of efficacy data for SUSTOL under more recent guidelines classifying chemotherapy regimens.
-We believe we have addressed these issues in our resubmission, although there can be no assurance that the FDA will agree.
+We first resubmitted our SUSTOL NDA in September 2012.
+In March 2013, we received a Complete Response Letter ("CRL").
+In the CRL, the FDA identified several remaining issues that needed to be addressed prior to approval of our NDA for SUSTOL, including issues relating to: manufacturing of SUSTOL, the administration of SUSTOL and our analysis of efficacy data for SUSTOL under more recent guidelines classifying chemotherapy regimens.
+We believe we have addressed these issues in our current resubmission, although there can be no assurance that the FDA will agree (see discussion of communication with the FDA in risk factor above).
 The FDA's review of our resubmission may not produce positive decisions as to whether:

-- SUSTOL is safe and effective in its proposed use(s) and whether its benefits outweigh the risks; - the labeling for SUSTOL can include our desired product indications covering acute and delayed CINV, for use in both HEC and MEC regimens; - the methods used in manufacturing SUSTOL and the controls used to maintain its quality are adequate to preserve chain of identity, strength, quality and purity.
+- SUSTOL is safe and effective in its proposed use(s) and whether its benefits outweigh the risks; - the labeling for SUSTOL can include our desired product indications covering acute and delayed CINV, for use in both MEC and HEC regimens (as defined under the 2011 ASCO CINV Guidelines); and - the methods used in manufacturing SUSTOL and the controls used to maintain its quality are adequate to preserve chain of identity, strength, quality and purity.

-Our ability to generate revenue in the next one to two years and our future success, in large part, depends on the approval, scope of the approved product label, requirement for post approval studies, and successful commercialization of SUSTOL.
+Our ability to generate revenue in the next few years and our future success, in large part, depends on the approval, scope of the approved product label, requirement for post-approval studies and successful commercialization of SUSTOL.
 We will not be able to commercialize SUSTOL until we obtain regulatory approval in the U.S. Delays in obtaining regulatory approval for SUSTOL, or the issuance of another CRL by the FDA, would, among other consequences, delay the launch of SUSTOL and impact our ability to raise additional capital, which would have a material adverse effect on our business and financial condition.